dancer1325/apigee-deploy-maven-plugin/README.md

 2. Create and configure pom files - Parent pom and the child pom for the proxy
 3. Create and configure config.json - if there are environment specific configurations (This is an optional step)

-And you are ready for deploy to Apigee Edge using the plugin

 ### Step 1 Create a Maven compatible file structure